Monitkumar/News-GUI/README.md

 # News-GUI
-Created a GUI to display Headlines using newsapi.org
+Created a GUI to display Headlines using newsapi.org API